 Figure 6.6.3.4-1: V-PCF-H-PCF interactions

-1. The V-PCF detects that the S-NSSAI of HPLMN mapping to V-PLMN S-NSSAI of the PDU Session is subject to quota management/capping and so establishment/release of PDU Sessions needs to be reported to the HPLMN NSSF for quota management purposes.
+1. The V-PCF detects that the S-NSSAI of HPLMN mapping to V-PLMN S-NSSAI of the PDU Session is subject to quota management/capping and so establishment/release of PDU Sessions needs to be reported to the HPLMN PCF for quota management purposes.

 2. The V-PCF reports the establishment/release of PDU Session to H-PCF.
+The H-PCF for the S-NSSAI is discovered as in the case of SMF discovery and selection.

 3. The H-PCF updates the counters as necessary and detects whether any action is required.